drankush/VoxRad/README.md

 ## 📧 Contact

-For any other questions, support or appreciation, please contact [Dr. Ankush](mailto:voxrad@drankush.com).
+For any other questions, support or appreciation, please contact [here](mailto:voxrad@drankush.com).

 ## 🚨 Disclaimer